 Responses to the SEA Scoping Report were received from Cadw, the Environment Agency, Natural England and Natural Resources Wales.

-Table B.1, Error!
-Reference source not found.Table B.2, Table B.3 and Table B.4 present a summary of these responses.
+Table B.1, Table B.2, Table B.3 and Table B.4 present a summary of these responses.

 Table B.1 Responses to Cadw comments on the SEA Scoping Report